When it comes to creating fresh fashion trends, everything counts: cuts, materials, textures, shapes and colours. Especially colours.

-This trend exploded on Pinterest.
-The trend went beyond runways of the biggest designers, like Louis Vuitton, Oscar de la Renta, Dior, etc.; it was also used as inspiration for the Transgender pride flag.
+When the Rose Quartz trend exploded on Pinterest, it went beyond runways of the biggest designers, like Louis Vuitton, Oscar de la Renta, Dior, etc.; it was also used as inspiration for the Transgender pride flag.

-Pantone’s palette of top 10 spring 2017 colours continues the trend of natural shades, already inspiring fashion designers to make playful combinations.
+Pantone’s palette of top 10 colours continue the trend of natural shades, already inspiring fashion designers to make playful combinations.

 - Niagara (17-4123), which is like a classic denim blue colour, evoking relaxed and comfortable feelings, made its way to haute couture gowns, carefully crafted by Carolina Herrera.